sinclairzx81/signature/readme.md

 signature-js is a utility library to aid in resolving overloaded function signatures in javascript.
-It provides a simple form of pattern matching to resolve default arguments for a function and throws an invalid argument exception if the arguments passed do not match.
+It provides a simple form of pattern matching to resolve default arguments for a function and throws an invalid argument exception if the arguments given do not match.

 ```
 npm install typescript -g